Muhammad-Hussain456/OOP/02_DeclarationAndInitializationOfObject.md

 ✅ **Dot Operator** is simplest for beginners
 ✅ **Constructor** is the most professional and widely used
-✅ **Setter Methods** are used when we want to control access to data
 ✅ Declaration + Initialization can be done in one line using constructors

 ---